-The historic Andrew Low House is located at 329 Abercorn St, Lafayette Square in Savannah.
-Andrew Low was a wealthy business man and the father of Juliette Gordon Low, the founder of the Girl Scouts of the USA.
-In the 1820's, Andrew Low was one of the key business men involved in the import/export of cotton in Savannah.
+The historic Andrew Low House is located at 329 Abercorn Street, Lafayette Square in Savannah.
+Andrew Low was a wealthy businessman and the father of Juliette Gordon Low, the founder of the Girl Scouts of the USA.
+In the 1820's, Andrew Low was one of the key businessman involved in the import/export of cotton in Savannah.
 He used his fortune to hire renowned architect John Norris to design and build this captivating house.
-The garden of this home is one of the 3 remaining 19th century garden plans in Savannah.
+The garden of this home is one of the three remaining 9th century garden plans in Savannah.
 It has been maintained for over 160 years.
-It is the only original garden that is allows the public to enjoy its beauty.
+It is the only original garden that allows the public to enjoy its beauty.

 Admission: $10/Adults and $7/Children (6-18 years)

-(Hours and pricing are subject to change, please view the website or call for more information)
+(Hours and pricing are subject to change.
+Please review the website or call for more information prior to your visit)